Skip to content

 In some cases, we want to build a heap using all elements of a list, and this process is called "heap construction operation."

 We first create an empty heap, then iterate through the list, performing the "element insertion operation" on each element in sequence.
-This means adding the element to the bottom of the heap and then performing "bottom-to-top" heapify on that element.
+This means appending the element to the end of the heap and then performing "bottom-to-top" heapify on that element.

 Each time an element is inserted into the heap, the heap's length increases by one.
 Since nodes are added to the binary tree sequentially from top to bottom, the heap is constructed "from top to bottom."